 Be advised that there are always tax implications to these different things.
 You generally need to pay taxes on any investment income, whether capital gains or dividends.
 It’s best to speak to a tax professional about any tax consequences of buying and selling.
 Every situation is different.

 I hope you aren’t taking away from this post that you should never sell.
 I’m not!
 Sometimes it’s prudent to take a loss.
 If an individual stock is plummeting and its fundamentals are poor, you may want to sell it before the company goes bankrupt, before you lose even more money, or if you aren’t happy with the amount of risk in your investment.
 Or maybe it’s time to diversify.
 Or you may want to sell a poor performer to offset your tax liability.
 There are plenty of good reasons to sell even in a down market.

 My point in writing this is to explain that losses (and gains, too!) aren’t confirmed until you pull out.
-No money is gained or lost until you sell your investment (again, unless the company goes bye-bye or something drastic happens – exceptions to every rule and all that!).
+No money is gained or lost until you sell your investment (again, unless the company goes bye-bye or something drastic happens – exceptions to every rule!).
 So don’t freak out about things that are happening on paper only.
 Keep investing, stay the course, and win big in the future!

 Try Webull.
 It’s super easy and intuitive and offers a variety of investment options, including individual stocks and exchange-traded funds.
 They are also getting ready to start offering crypto!
 It’s the perfect platform for all of your investing needs.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.